 Remote Clinical Trials: Transitioning from the Traditional to the Modern

 Remote clinical trials bypass the traditional limitations of site geography, improve participant diversity, and address the in-person staffing and data collection challenges that sharply limit the size of trials.
-They offer the rare value of reducing costs to sponsors while simultaneously improving patient experience.
-The diagnostic renaissance and convergent technologies have continued to enable the expansion however, clear regulatory guidance and industry standards are lagging.
-[SJ1] And modern trials join the usability and safety concerns common to any episode of care being moved from clinic to patient homes.
+They offer the rare value of reducing costs to sponsors while simultaneously improving the patient experience.
+The diagnostic renaissance and convergent technologies have continued to enable the expansion.
+However, regulatory guidance and industry standards are lagging.
 Clearing capturing the value of remote trials, while addressing their challenges will be key to moving remote trials from pandemic-era stop-gap to a new standard for medical device evaluation.

 The Promise of Convergent Technologies

-The convergence of complex technology advancements in censored wearables, telecommunications, software, and new delivery models is creating a new horizon for disruptive, cost-efficient, healthcare solutions.
+The convergence of complex technology advancements in sensored wearables, miniaturization, telecommunications, software and new delivery models is creating a new horizon for disruptive, cost-efficient, healthcare solutions.

-Paradigm shifts in medtech are transforming patient care from invasive to non-invasive, intervention to prevention, and shifting from hospitals to the home.
-We see technologies that can expand patient access via telehealth or wearables to manage chronic disease wherever the patient is located more effectively.
-Further, these novel convergent technologies are creating new definitions of therapeutics e.g., bioelectronic medicine or digital platforms to better engage, educate and treat patients.
+Paradigm shifts in medtech are transforming patient care from invasive to non-invasive, intervention to prevention, and hospitals to the home.
+We see technologies that can expand patient access via telehealth or wearables to more effectively manage chronic disease wherever the patient is located.
+Further, these novel convergent technologies are creating new definitions of therapeutics eg. bioelectronic medicine or digital platforms to better engage, educate and treat patients.